-Speaking up for yourself is sometimes not easy.
-Three things to think about before you advocate are:
+Speaking up for yourself can be difficult and tiring.
+Three things to think about before you advocate for yourself are:

 - Do you feel positive?

 - Do you need to take a break?

-- · Do you want someone to support you?
+- Do you need someone to help you?

-1. Positive Thinking Helps
+1. Positive Thinking